 Driving the evidence-based healthcare agenda forward: a qualitative reflexive thematic analysis of global health partnerships

 Background: The global evidence community has long recognised that collaboration is key to producing trustworthy, pragmatic evidence.
-The COVID-19 pandemic highlighted the need for partnerships in developing rapid evidence-informed responses, streamlining global efforts, reducing research waste, and ensuring the best-available evidence is accessible, transparent and understood.
-There is, however, growing concern about making partnerships equitable for —and beneficial to— all partners.
-While collaboration has increased, vested interests, bureaucracy, and inability to adapt remain limiting factors.
+The COVID-19 pandemic highlighted the need for partnerships in developing rapid evidence-informed responses, streamlining global efforts, reducing research waste and ensuring the best-available evidence is accessible, transparent and understood.
+There is, however, growing concern about making partnerships equitable for—and beneficial to—all partners.
+Although collaboration has increased, vested interests, bureaucracy and inability to adapt remain limiting factors.
 The campaign for World Evidence-Based Healthcare (EBHC) Day 2022 focused on ‘partnerships for purpose’ within and across the global evidence ecosystem, calling on the global evidence community to share their experiences through blog submissions around the formation, development, maintenance, evaluation and outcomes of partnerships in EBHC.

 Objectives: To explore the challenges, facilitators and outcomes of global health partnerships promoting and supporting evidence-based healthcare.

 Methods: This is an inductive qualitative study of the 41 blogs published for the World EBHC Day 2022 Campaign.
 Analysis was conducted using reflexive thematic analysis according to Braun and Clarke.